Multi-task and few-shot learning in virtual flow metering

 In many processes there are multiple target variables, e.g. different key performance indicators or quality indicators, for which soft sensors are developed.
 When these target variables are related, it may be beneficial to transfer learn across the soft sensors \cite{Liu2019,Yan2020,Qiao2023,Huang2023}.
 As an example, consider a manufacturing plant which does not work as intended, leading to an overall poor product quality and correlation among quality indicators.

 Finally, knowledge can be transferred between soft sensors for similar, but physically different processes.
 This setting is referred to as \emph{cross-entity transfer learning} in \cite{Curreri2021}.
 The idea behind cross-entity transfer learning, is that, if two entities/processes/units are physically similar, data from one unit will be informative to the operation of the other unit.
 Thus, with data from multiple units, soft sensor performance may be improved by pooling the data and learning across units.
 This learning paradigm has high potential since many soft sensors are developed for processes that are commonly found in the industry; consider a soft sensor for a specific pump unit, which may be of a model produced in large numbers and installed in many process systems.
 Despite the high potential, few examples of cross-entity transfer learning can be found in the literature (one reason may be that multi-unit datasets are rarely shared).
 One example is given in \cite{Sandnes2021}, where a data-driven virtual flow meter is learned from data from many oil wells using multi-task learning.
-In our work, we prefer to use the term \emph{multi-unit soft sensing} since it reflects that learning happens across units without specifying by which means (e.g. transfer learning or multi-task learning).